gasolin/keetlink/README.md

 Can encode plain text title via `encodeURIComponent`.
 Or you can ask chatGPT `how  `Bug Bandits🐞` looks like  in url?`

 and it will return `Bug%20Bandits%F0%9F%90%9E`.
-Paste that as `title=Bug%20Bandits%F0%9F%90%9E`
+Use this as the title parameter.

 #### key

-`title` is used to compose keet invite link in the page
+`key` is used to compose keet invite link in the page

 Normal keet invite starts from `pear://keet/` prefix, ex: `pear://keet/yryskxsgye5j6se8mzzxqoygzion3zyo93iphxhew4pznn7sdbeat17cr5gaquoawe9iq7eipkez99qm6zpkouckg8sacci8bdkgmcdtoc`

-To pass in `key` we strip the prefix so Paste as `key=yryskxsgye5j6se8mzzxqoygzion3zyo93iphxhew4pznn7sdbeat17cr5gaquoawe9iq7eipkez99qm6zpkouckg8sacci8bdkgmcdtoc`
+To pass in `key` we strip the prefix and use the room key directly.

 #### Basic url: